Ireland wreck England's record Grand Slam bid

 French joy in overtime

-In the other matches on the final day of the Six Nations there was a dramatic 20-18 win for France over Wales in Paris as Camille Lopez converted a Camille Chat try after 20 minutes of stoppage time.
+In the other matches on the final day of the Six Nations, there was a dramatic 20-18 win for France over Wales in Paris as Camille Lopez converted a Camille Chat try after no less than 20 minutes of stoppage time.

 Wales looked set to finish its campaign with a second straight win after its victory over Ireland last weekend, leading 18-13 going into the added time after six penalties from Leigh Halfpenny.